AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/Evidence.md

 Not knowing the severity otherwise?
 Well, we can force a court order to investigate the whole A-Levels division for International Islamic School Of Malaysia.
 Also, my diary entries are there as well.

-### Indirect Admission Of Guilt By My Father + Corroborating Evidence To My Claims Of His Statement Of Delaying Treatment Due To Job Stigma.
+### Indirect Admission Of Guilt By My Father After Receiving This Website's Link + Corroborating Evidence To My Claims Of His Statement Of Delaying Treatment Due To Job Stigma.

 <img src="Evidence/WhatsAppMessages/Screenshot_2026-09-17-00-18-07-585_com.whatsapp.jpg" alt="My father's rationale on justifying on not getting me treated early." width="300"/>